alc2279/p8105_final_project/final_project_proposal.md

   - Visualizations/statistical models showing associations between
-    cardiovascular mortality and risk factors, including location specific (at the county level) visualizations.
+    cardiovascular mortality and risk factors, including location specific (at the county level) visualizations
-  - Interactive Shiny tool that will allow patients to input their data, for example, age, sex and smoking history, and then visualize the changes in their risks.
+  - Interactive Shiny tool that will allow patients to input their data (observe changes in risk based on behavior/health changes)

 ## The anticipated data sources